Outbreak hits Norway cruise ship, could spread along coast

 “A preliminary evaluation shows that there has been a failure in several of our internal procedures,” Hurtigruten CEO Daniel Skjeldam said in a statement.
-He added the company that sails along Norway's picturesque coast between Bergen in the south and Kirkenes in the north is “now in the process of a full review of all procedures, and all aspects of our own handling."
+He added the company that sails along Norway's picturesque coast between Bergen in the south and Kirkenes in the north is “now in the process of a full review of all procedures."

+The ban will be in place for two weeks and only applies to cruise ships, not ferry boats.
+Health Minister Bent Hoeie said the situation aboard the Hurtigruten ship served as “the background” for the decision.

+Police in Norway said they would open an investigation to find out whether any laws had been broken.

-Its not known how the outbreak began since guests come from all over the world.
-NTB said 33 of the 36 crew members that have tested positive came from the Philippines and the others came from Norway, France and Germany.
+It's not yet how the MS Roald Amundsen outbreak began.
+NTB reported that 33 of the infected crew members came from the Philippines and the others came from Norway, France and Germany.
+The passengers were from all over the world.

-Over the weekend, Skjeldam said cruise ship officials did not know that they should have notified the passengers after the first case was reported Friday, adding that they followed the advice of the ship’s doctors.
+Skjeldam said cruise ship officials did not know they should have notified passengers after the first infection was reported Friday, adding that they followed the advice of the ship’s doctors.

 “We have made mistakes.
 On behalf of all of us in Hurtigruten, I am sorry for what has happened.
 We take full responsibility,” Skjeldam said.

-The Hurtigruten line says the operations of three ships — MS Roald Amundsen, MS Fridtjof Nansen and MS Spitsbergen — have been halted for an indefinite period.
+Hurtigruten says the operations of three ships — MS Roald Amundsen, MS Fridtjof Nansen and MS Spitsbergen — have been halted for an indefinite period.

-The Tromsoe-based Hurtigruten was one of the first companies to resume sailing after the pandemic hit and started cruises to Norway out of Hamburg, northern Germany, in June with a single ship.
-It added cruises to Svalbard in July, Norwegian media reported.

-In Italy, the Costa Crociere cruise ship line said Sunday three crew members from two ships in Civitavecchia, near Rome, have tested positive for the coronavirus.
-The cruise company said two assigned to the Costa Deliziosa were hospitalized in good condition, and a third, assigned to the Costa Favolosa, was in isolation on the ship.
+In Italy, the Costa Crociere cruise ship line said three crew members from two ships in Civitavecchia, near Rome, have tested positive for the coronavirus.
+The cruise company said two assigned to the Costa Deliziosa were hospitalized and a third, assigned to the Costa Favolosa, was in isolation on the ship.

 The Italian cruise company, which is part of Carnival Corp. said the crews of both ships were being screened ‘’in view of the possible relaunch of our cruises, as soon as the government gives the authorization.’’
-The Cabinet is meeting on the matter next Sunday.
+The Cabinet was to meet on the matter Sunday.

 Costa Crociere said that all crew members were tested for the virus before leaving their countries, then undergo a second test once they arrive in Italy, after which they are put under a two-week monitoring period.